syncfusion-content/angular-docs/angular/GettingStarted/getting-started-with-yeoman-generator.md

 ASP.NET Single Page Application(SPA) helps you to build applications that include significant client-side interactions using HTML 5, CSS 3 and Javascript.

-To getting started with Syncfusion Angular Components, the NPM packges [ej-Angular](https://www.npmjs.com/package/ej-Angular) and [syncfusion-javascript](https://www.npmjs.com/package/syncfusion-javascript) helps to seamlessly supports ASP.NET Core environment for our components.
+To getting started with Syncfusion Angular Components, the NPM packages [ej-Angular](https://www.npmjs.com/package/ej-Angular) and [syncfusion-javascript](https://www.npmjs.com/package/syncfusion-javascript) helps to seamlessly supports ASP.NET Core environment for our components.
 The following steps depicts, to create an application in ASP.NET Core using SPA template with Syncfusion Angular Components.

 ## Synopsis